praveens-git-bit/ignite-23/Exercise2.md

 *Since OneLake uses the same APIs as ADLS Gen2 and supports the same Delta Parquet format for data storage, Azure Databricks notebooks can be seamlessly updated to use the OneLake endpoints for the data.
 This keeps the paths consistent across experiences whether the data consumer is querying data through a warehouse in Microsoft Fabric or a notebook in Azure Databricks.*

+**In this exercise**,you will use second option Use and land data directly in OneLake.

+Contoso already had some of their compute workload on **Azure Databricks**.
+You don’t need to migrate any of that workload to work with Fabric.
+You can simply use the OneLake endpoint to mount the storage and work with the same data directly from the Lakehouse for their analytical and ML operations.

+#Currently there are two ways to authenticate OneLake.

 1. Click on the **Setting Icon** above in the right corner of the page.

    `Note: If you are not seeing settings icon, click on the three dots next to Fabric Trail: 59 days left and in the drop down click on Settings Icon.`